Retro Computer System

-The Apple II family helped define personal computing in homes, schools, small businesses, and hobbyist workspaces.
+The Apple II family helped define personal computing in homes, schools, small businesses, and hobbyist workspaces, and is featured throughout the Geek With Social Skills retro computing video archive.
 Expandable, approachable, and supported by a massive software and hardware ecosystem, the Apple II line became one of the most influential computer platforms of the late 1970s and 1980s.

 "Never trust a computer you can't lift." - Steve Wozniak